Explore your options

 - The Bachelor of Business opens doors for other professional pathways.

-The New Zealand Institute of Chartered Accountants (NZICA), CPA Australia, and ACCA are all on our frequent caller list.
-For you this means qualifications that are recognised by industry and reflect current industry practice.
-In other words, what you learn will be relevant for your accounting and finance career, wherever it might take you.
+We are well connected to key industries bodies such as The New Zealand Institute of Chartered Accountants (NZICA), CPA Australia, and ACCA.
+This helps us keep our programmes up to date, reflective of current industry practice, and be recognised by industry.
+This means what you learn in these programmes will be relevant for your accounting and finance career, wherever it might take you.

 Industry based learning